JulienBe/lawn-and-mower/README.md

  and if a mower receives a **move forward** instruction that would cause it to **run into another mower**, the move forward instruction is **silently discarded**.

-`assumption here: as seen later, moves can be run in //, they would both not move to this space ?`

 Your simulation will be run on a machine with multiple CPUs so multiple **mowers should be processed simultaneously** in order to speed up the overall execution time.

 ## Inputs